aarif4/watchtower/README.md

 ## Features

 <!-- 5-10 unique features -->
-- Given a link, it can interact with the site and find a list of chapters/content to scrape
+- Can interact with a site and capture a list of content to scrape
 - Can search on behalf of the user to find many series from the same site
 - On reruns it will only target missing chapters
 - Package text content into an EPUB that works on Apple and Android